cnak/cnak.github.io/_posts/2016-07-15-normal-forms.md

 The attribute **projectCode** is a reference to table 1 to show the one-to-many relationship between the project and the crafters.
 Simply the crafter working on the project.

+Next blog post we will be looking at converting to 2nd Normal form.